jack0son/woke-dapp/@woke/wact/README.md

 parent to make decisions about faults.

 By confining faults to a supervision context it becomes much easier to model and manage failure scenarios.
+System intent is clearer as domain logic is less interleaved with error handling.
 Read more at [The Reactive Manifesto](https://www.reactivemanifesto.org/).

 - Redux on the server